 Harvey Mudd College trains engineers, scientists, and mathematicians to understand the impact of their work on society through experiential learning and research as well as a firm grounding in humanities, social sciences, and the arts.
 A hallmark of the Harvey Mudd curriculum for more than 50 years, the college’s world-renowned Clinic Program engages its undergraduate students in the solution of real-world technical problems for industrial clients, offering them unique hands-on laboratory and field experience usually reserved for graduate-level scholars.

 Founded in 1963, Pitzer College is a top-ranked liberal arts and sciences college with a strong commitment to the values of a residential educational community.
 Pitzer emphasizes a critical approach to scholarship in the arts, humanities, and the social, behavioral, and natural sciences, as well as environmental and interdisciplinary studies.
-Students are encouraged to shape their own experience through focused educational objectives and collaborative engagement with the surrounding community.
+Students are encouraged to shape their own experiences through focused educational objectives and collaborative engagement with the surrounding community.

 Keck Graduate Institute (KGI) is the first American graduate school dedicated exclusively to the most exciting work in bioscience education and discovery.
 KGI’s mission is to combine proficiency in the life sciences with creative, application-centered engineering and intensive study in management, leadership, and policy, educating individuals who want to shape the future of the life sciences.
-KGI’s professionally oriented, innovative master’s, certificate, and doctoral programs prepare graduates for outstanding careers in the biosciences, pharmaceuticals, health care, biotechnology, and more.
+KGI’s professionally-oriented, innovative master’s, certificate, and doctoral programs prepare graduates for outstanding careers in the biosciences, pharmaceuticals, health care, biotechnology, and more.